In this guide

 For example, if an annual allowance charge relates to the 2023/24 tax year, then the deadline for submitting a scheme pays notice to a pension scheme would be 31 July 2025.
 Once a pension scheme has received a notice for scheme pays, and the necessary conditions have been met, it can’t be withdrawn.
 However, the amount of charge that an individual has asked their pension scheme to pay can be amended later by submitting a revised notice.

-If a member intends to take all of their benefits from a pension scheme or if a member will reach age 75 and there will be a BCE at that age*, and a member wants a scheme to pay an annual allowance charge for that tax year or another tax year, then they have to give a scheme pays notice to the scheme administrator before the date on which they either intend to take all their benefits or before the BCE at age 75.
+The deadline can be brought forward if the member intends to take all of their benefits from a pension scheme and wants the scheme to pay an annual allowance charge for that tax year or another tax year.
+The member has to give a scheme pays notice to the scheme administrator before the date on which they intend to take all their benefits.

 Legislation was included in the Finance Act 2022 to cater for situations where an annual allowance charge of £2,000 or more arises because an additional pension input amount has been made for a previous tax year as a result of a retrospective change of facts.
-The intention is to allow affected members to use the mandatory scheme pays option to pay any annual allowance charge due providing the relevant conditions and timescales are met.
+The intention is to allow affected members to use the mandatory scheme pays option to pay any annual allowance charge due, provided the relevant conditions and timescales are met.
 The Act applies to any type of registered pension scheme so is not restricted to public sector schemes only.
-It could therefore apply to benefit accrual in a defined benefit scheme and to contributions made to a defined contribution scheme.

-- before the end of the period of 6 years beginning with the end of the tax year in question.
+2. before the end of the period of six years beginning with the end of the tax year in question.

 If the member is able to use mandatory scheme pays and wants to do so, they must give a scheme pays notice to their scheme administrator by the earlier of:

-- the end of the period of 3 months, beginning with the day that the scheme administrator gave the member information about the additional pension input amount, and
+1. the end of the period of three months, beginning with the day that the scheme administrator gave the member information about the additional pension input amount, and

-- the end of the period of 6 years beginning with the end of the tax year in question.
+2. the end of the period of six years beginning with the end of the tax year in question.

-If the scheme administrator actually informed the member of this on 1 August 2023, then the individual would need to give a scheme pays notice to the scheme administrator by the earlier of:
+If the scheme administrator informed the member of this on 1 August 2024, then the individual would need to give a scheme pays notice to the scheme administrator by the earlier of:

 Where a pension scheme pays part or all of an individual’s tax charge, there must be a corresponding reduction in their benefits, otherwise the member may become liable for an unauthorised payments charge.
 Under a money purchase arrangement, the member’s fund is reduced by the amount of the charge (including any early withdrawal charges, if any).
 For defined benefits arrangements, there is flexibility as to how a scheme reduces a member’s accrued benefits, but any adjustment must be ‘just and reasonable’.
 Dependants’ pensions, other death benefits or contracted-out rights such as guaranteed minimum pensions can’t be reduced to pay an annual allowance charge.

-HMRC’s scheme pays guidance can be found at:
+HMRC’s scheme pays guidance can be found here: